younghhk/NCI/README.md

 ---
-### Quantile Regression for Cancer Research: Beyond the Mean
+## Quantile Methods for Cancer Research

 - Investigates how demographic factors relate to leukocyte telomere length measured with Southern blot and qPCR (under revision).